Jodels2002/KickPi-OS/README.md

 KickPi-OS is aimed at Amiga friends who want to revive the Amiga experience on a Raspberry Pi.

+Compatible to:

+- Amibian Recommended! - (Unofficial addon)
+- Raspberry Pi OS 32 bit
+- Raspberry Pi OS 64 bit

+Software among others:
+XFCE4, Amiberry, PiKiss; Comander Pi, Retropie ...
+It is a side project of my Amiga 3000 mini to print yourself.
+But I think it's also interesting for other Amiga friends.
+Greetings Bernd

 # Supported hardware:

 Since it is based on a Raspberry Pi OS, it should work on all Raspbery Pi's.